dumlutimuralp/antrea-packet-walks/part_b/README.md

 Reason there are two source IPs in two different flow entries here is, there is an ingress rule used in two different Kubernetes Network Policies; one is "frontendpolicy" applied to frontend pod, the other is "backendpolicy" applied to backend pods.
 Each of the first two flow entries in this table applies to the respective pod running on Worker 1 node.

-The last flow entry in Table 100 basically hands over all the flows (which did not match any of the conjunctions in Table 90 or the drop flow entries in Table 100) to the next table, table 105.
+The last flow entry in Table 100 basically hands over all the flows, which did not match any of the conjunctions in Table 90 or the drop flow entries in Table 100, to the next table - Table 105.

 ## 5.10 ConntrackCommit Table #105